Return to Home Page

 Company: Myself, Malcolm, Bob

-We ascended the Graham Ben Aslak in the morning but it was misty throughout so no photos.
+We ascended the Fiona Ben Aslak in the morning but it was misty throughout so no photos.
 Thankfully the mist lifted a little for the afternoon.
 We parked at Camastianavaig where there is room for several cars.
 From the hamlet we followed a grassy lane, between houses, to gain access to the hillside.

 Ben Tianavaig: